Student visa for study in Japan

 What does a Student Visa give me?

-Ability to stay longer than 6 months in Japan.
+Ability to study longer than 6 months in Japan.

 Can sign phone contracts, create a bank account, get National Health Insurance .

-National Health Insurance is compulsory if living in Japan for over 3 months.
-In short, by paying approx. 2,000 JPY (~$20)/month, you only need to pay 30% of the cost of your medical bills).
+National Health Insurance, paid to the government is compulsory if living in Japan for over 3 months.
+In short, by paying approximately 2,000 JPY (equivalent to $20) per month, you only need to pay 30% of the cost of your medical bills).

-Once you fill in a form (we can help guide), you can work up to 28 hours a week with a student visa.
+After you fill in a form at the airport, you can work up to 28 hours a week with a student visa.

 This will help in covering weekly living expenses (food + transport).

-School fees must be paid in full before studying in Japan.
+School fees must be paid before studying in Japan.

 You are strictly not allowed to work in places such as adult entertainment.

-If you get permission from your school, you can also work up to 8 hours a day during long school breaks.
+If you get permission from your school, you can also work up to 8 hours a day during long school breaks (not national holidays).

 How do I apply for a Student Visa for Japan?